unlimadev/twitch-influencers-scraper/README.md

-# INFLUENCERS DATABASE
+# INFLUENCERS TWITCH DATABASE

 Scrape information about twitch streamers and save it to database.
+Connect to database using GraphQL.

 Users
 ![README_channels.png](README_channels.png)